intel-unesp-mcp/eradsp-2018/README.md

 **How many levels contains the memory systems?
 What is the size of each level?**

+# 1. Parallel Offload

+Execute the following activities on Skylake:
 Offload

 icc -qopenmp testHW.c -o testHW